fnmunhoz/neutrino-preset-prettier-eslint/README.md

 }
 ```

-Also, create the `format` script in your package.json scripts section:
+Also, create the `format` and `lint` scripts in your package.json scripts section:

 ```json
 "scripts": {